Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateAndPublic.md

 `privateFor` can take multiple addresses in a comma separated list.
 (See
 [Creating private transactions/contracts](../../HowTo/Use/DevelopingSmartContracts.md#creating-private-transactionscontracts).)

+!!! note

+    `privateFor` is not shared with other participants; it's only used to know which nodes to send the encrypted payload.

 When a GoQuorum node encounters a transaction with a non-null `privateFor` value, it sets the `v` value of the transaction signature to `37` or `38` (as opposed to public transactions, whose `v` values are set according to